 In both the above approaches the trailer ends up with a higher load capacity as desired.
 There’s work involved, but unless your trailer has some real complications, increasing the trailer load capacity is pretty straightforward.

 Torsion Axles: Another case for strengthening a trailer frame is converting from a leaf spring style axle to a torsion axle.
 Torsions apply additional stresses to a trailer frame (as illustrated with this analysis), so one of the above approaches will make the conversion great.
-Oh, and the strengthening members do not need to run full length.
+Oh, and for these conversions, the strengthening members do not need to run full length.
 We recommend only a couple feet in front and behind the torsion axle center.

 One final thought.
 In both ways, the trailer will end up heavier than it should for its new capacity, and with all that work plus the expense of new stronger components (axles, couplers, etc.), it makes looking at building something — a new trailer frame (perhaps using some of the existing components) — a little more attractive.